-1) Did Prospect pay all operating expenses and pay all net operating loss for the applicable time period?
+1) Did Prospect pay all operating expenses and pay all net operating losses for the applicable time period?

-- 1) Inquired with Prospect as operating losses are funded, when applicable. - a.
+- 1) Inquired with Prospect as operating losses are funded, when applicable - a.
 Obtained and gained an understanding of funding agreement or plan between PCC and local hospitals. - b.
-Inquired with local Rhode Island Hospital management and Prospect to gain an understanding of financial planning and analysis process. - 2) Analyzed the unaudited financial statements of Prospect CharterCare, LLC for the three and six months ended March 31, 2022.
+Inquired with local Rhode Island Hospital management and Prospect to gain an understanding of financial planning and analysis process. - 2) Analyzed the unaudited financial statements of Prospect CharterCARE, LLC for the three months ended December 31, 2022.